AimandShoot/381F-project-group1/README.md

     Start the server with: npm start or nodemon server.

-* 3. views/login.ejs<br>
+* 3. views/login.ejs

-  * Provides the login page UI, allowing users to authenticate and access the system.
+  **Provides the login page UI, allowing users to authenticate and access the system.<br>

-* 4. views/register.ejs <br>
+* 4. views/register.ejs

-  * Enables new users to register by providing a username and password.
+  **Enables new users to register by providing a username and password.

 * 5. views/transactions.ejs

   * Displays a dashboard for managing financial transactions, including:

-  * Viewing all transactions.
+    Viewing all transactions.
     Adding, updating, or deleting records.
     Search functionality.